5 questions about retirement to ask over the holiday period

 Options could be developing or working on a hobby; becoming involved in a cause; working the garden; or working part-time.
 This is your retirement.
 What will you do?

 While related to question 3, this is more specific.
 Too many people retire without having any plan except to enjoy it without knowing what a fulfilling retirement takes.
-A plan for the first three months allows you to get a feel for retirement and to help you plan the routine for the rest of your life.
+A plan for the first six months allows you to get a feel for retirement and to help you plan the routine for the rest of your life.

 5. What should I be doing now to be ready for then?